About the building The Black Diamond

-The buildings on Slotsholmen, better known by the name The Black Diamond, are more than just a popular library.
-The buildings have a long history that everyone is welcome to explore.
+Royal Danish Libra's buildings on Slotsholmen, better known by the name The Black Diamond, are more than just a popular library.
+The buildings have a long history which everyone is welcome to explore.

-The Royal Danish Library on Søren Kirekegaards Plads is spread over three very different buildings.
-Facing the water, The Black Diamond (1999), designed by the Danish architect group; Schmidt Hammer Lassen Architects, thereupon, Preben Hansen’s narrow extension (1968) in the centre, and at the farthest end, H.J.
-Holms historical library building from 1906, which is connected to the library garden.
+Royal Danish Library on Søren Kierkegaards Plads, Copenhagen extends across three very different buildings.
+Facing the water is The Black Diamond (1999), designed by the Danish architect group Schmidt Hammer Lassen Architects, in the centre of which Preben Hansen’s narrow extension (1968) stands, and at the back is H.J.
+Holm's historical library building from 1906, which is connected to the library garden.

 Facts about The Black Diamond

 - The building is shaped like a sculptural monolith.